-In the late 1800s, Cooktown was a relatively prosperous town, thanks to its proximity to the goldfields of the Palmer River area.
+In the late 1800s, Cooktown was a relatively prosperous town, thanks to its proximity to the Palmer River goldfields.
 A gold rush was in full swing, and Cooktown was the nearest port, the nearest big town.
 A fair slice of the money made on the goldfields found its way to Cooktown, to the great benefit of the shopkeepers, publicans and merchants who had set up in this remote corner of far north Queensland.

 Margaret Timony had her millinery shop on the corner of Charlotte and Walker Streets, in a building with a wedge-shaped front, affording entry from both streets.
-Business was good, with a steady passing trade and plenty of mail order customers out bush, whom she promised to treat equally well as her town clientele.
+Business was good, with a steady passing trade and plenty of mail order customers out bush.

 That building still stands, but not in Cooktown.
 It was shipped to Cairns in the 1920s, erected in McLeod Street, opposite the cemetery, and went on to be Herries Hospital.
 It’s been empty and virtually derelict for many years, clad in black plastic to keep the elements out.
 The heritage listed building is now being restored by John Westwood, who owns a motel next door.
 He’s restored a few old buildings in his time, and intends to make his home in this one.